yazpik/SelfHosted-K8s-Lab/README.md

 etcdctl set /message hello
 etcdctl get /message
 hello
 ```

 ### A bit of troubleshooting at this point.
 - Make sure matchbox and dnsmasq containers are running
-- Make sure firewalld and selinux is disabled, and metal0 was allowed (if Fedora)
+- Make sure firewalld is allowing metal0 and selinux is permissive (if Fedora)
+- Check journactl logs
-- Check journactl logs, matchbox console if servers are not booting
+- Matchbox console if servers are not booting correctly, did you modify names, macs ?
 - Check libvirt version, (if ubuntu)